jclain/gitolite-contrib/HostBasedAuth_en.md

 You need not define users and mappings for reader, writer and enforcer privileges for each repo.
 This example is only to show that this is possible.

-The gitolite verb 'create' (used to create wild-repos) and those associate with git commands (git-upload-pack, git-receive-pack, git-upload-archive) are all supported.
+The gitolite verb 'create' (used to create wild-repos) and those associated with git commands (git-upload-pack, git-receive-pack, git-upload-archive) are all supported.
 Here is a complete example: